csodata/tools/README.md

 To run use: `node download.js`

+** Arguments **
+* `--from x` will start at page _x_, e.g. `node download.js --from 109` will begin downloading from page 109 and continue incrementally to the last page (or a page specified by `--to`).
+* `--to y` will stop at page _y_, e.g. `node download.js --to 115` will incrementally download all pages up to and including page 115.
+* `--all` will run a complete download, starting at page one and retrieving all pages up to and including the last current page.  e.g. `node download.js --all`
+* `--update` will reload the last page retrieved and any subsequent pages that have been added since then.  e.g. `node download.js --update`

 ### combine.js
 This tool combines all the `CSO-n.json` files into a single `CSO-all.json` file.
 In each file there is an `items` field that contains 25 records.
 These items fields are combined such that the items field in `CSO-all.json` is very large (18701 during the first successful run - a number which will only increase) and the resulting file is therefore also large (tens of megabytes).